Mental Health Guidance: Counselling Vs. Counseling

 In the US, there is no similar system to NHS.
 However, the US government does offer Medicaid and Medicare, which can fully cover some mental health services for eligible individuals.
 However, Medicaid and Medicare are not available to all US citizens.
 One difference in available mental healthcare in the US is that clients may have more significant control over the type of treatment they receive when looking for highly specialized care.

-Referrals in the United States vs. the United Kingdom
+Referrals to a psychologist or psychiatrist in the United States vs. the United Kingdom

 In the UK, clients must be referred to a provider by their general practitioner (primary care doctor) to see a therapist.
 That means a diagnosis or medical necessity is required to see a therapist.
 In 2023, it may be possible to "self-refer" to a provider through NHS.
 However, to see a psychologist or psychiatrist, it may be required to have a general practitioner first.